bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 In March, developer ZmnSCPxj [described][news293 forkbet] a protocol for giving control over a UTXO to a party that correctly predicts whether or not a particular soft fork will activate.
-The basic idea has been proposed before but ZmnSCPxj’s version deals with the specifics expected for at least one potential future soft fork, [OP_CHECKTEMPLATEVERIFY][topic op_checktemplateverify].
+The basic idea has been proposed before but ZmnSCPxj's version deals with the specifics expected for at least one potential future soft fork, [OP_CHECKTEMPLATEVERIFY][topic op_checktemplateverify].